ps258/gobench/README.md

   -tw int
         Write timeout (in milliseconds) (default 5000) -u string
-        URL
+        URL.
+Incompatible with -f
   -x string
-        File name of certificate for MATLS
+        Certificate for MATLS
   -y string
-        File name of key to certificate for MATLS
+        Key to certificate for MATLS
 ```